straf10/Hackathon-RAG/README.md

 ### Simple questions

 - *What was NVIDIA's total revenue in fiscal year 2024?*
-- *What are the main risk factors mentioned in NVIDIA's 10-K?*
+- *What are the main risk factors mentioned in NVIDIA's annual report?*
 - *How many employees does Apple have?*

 ### Complex questions (multi-step reasoning is automatic)